ParanoidUser/codewars-handbook/docs/README.md

 ## ❤️ Credits

-As a token of appreciation, all stargazers and followers are honored in [release notes](https://github.com/ParanoidUser/codewars-handbook/releases) and pinned 📌 on the world map!
+As a token of appreciation, all stargazers are honored in [release notes](https://github.com/ParanoidUser/codewars-handbook/releases) and pinned 📌 on the world map!
 ![worldstar](https://user-images.githubusercontent.com/5120290/207752409-b2606c7e-5c6c-4aa2-8556-831e562511e7.png)